chennin/stellaris-dashboard-docker/README.md

 ## Localisation files required

-As documented [here](https://github.com/eliasdoehne/stellaris-dashboard#names-and-localizations), you will need to know the location of and/or copy some of the game's localisation files to the some place docker can access them.
+As documented [here](https://github.com/eliasdoehne/stellaris-dashboard#names-and-localizations), you will need to know the location of and/or copy some of the game's localisation files to the place docker can access them.

 ## Docker Compose